Floating Dragon: Plot

-More evil and terrifying hallucinations brought on by the Dragon destroy the town and send the townsfolk away.
-The four are no stranger as they watch firsthand the town crumble.
-As the novel progresses, the Dragon gets more hostile trying to split the group and demotivate them: Les McCloud, Patsy's husband, is killed during a drive after a dog kills itself when it crashed into his car; Richard comes home from his work to see his wife murdered, while pregnant; Tabby's home catches fire, and his father kills his stepmother, and they are consumed by the flames; and Graham visits Kendall Point, a place of terror in town, and nearly falls to his death.
+More evil and terrifying hallucinations brought on by the Dragon cause chaos in the town.
+As the novel progresses, the Dragon tries to split the group and demotivate them: Les McCloud, Patsy's husband, is killed during a drive after a dog kills itself when it crashed into his car; Richard comes home from his work to find his pregnant wife murdered; Tabby's home catches fire, his father kills his stepmother, and they are both consumed by the flames; and Graham visits Kendall Point, a notorious spot, and nearly falls to his death.

 The government discovers the slip and failed coverup of DRG as reporters and news stations discover the events happening in Hampstead.
-Sarah and Ulick, after investigating, arrive at the home of former killer Bates Krell and are attacked by Wren Van Horne, who became the new host of the Dragon and murdered several locals, including Stony Friedgood.
-Tabby arrives at Van Horne's manor with Patsy, in an attempt to stop the Dragon single-handedly like Graham previously.
-They meet one of the surviving thieves, Bruce Norman, who helps them break in.
-They easily shoot and kill Van Horne, but a celestial form of the Dragon kidnaps Tabby and burns the house down.
-At the same time, Graham and Richard, figuring out what Tabby planned to do, are attacked by an indestructible dog at Williams' home, but manage to escape with Graham's shotgun.
+Sarah and Ulick, after investigating, arrive at the home of former killer Bates Krell and are attacked by Wren Van Horne.
+Tabby arrives at Van Horne's manor with Patsy, in an attempt to stop the Dragon.
+They meet one of the surviving teenagers, Bruce Norman, who helps them break in.
+They shoot and kill Van Horne, but a disembodied version of the Dragon kidnaps Tabby and burns the house down.
+At the same time, Graham and Richard, figuring out what Tabby planned to do, are attacked by a dog at Williams' home, but manage to escape with Graham's shotgun.

-The two, along with Patsy, journey to Krell's home and are hit with vivid hallucinations, like dead beings emerging from the basement floor and blood inside the basement.
-They enter a tunnel and several caverns where each individual is tested by the Dragon: Patsy sees the victims of the Dragon in a chamber, in them Sarah, Ulick, and her husband Les; Richard returns to the set of the show he acted in and is attacked by Billy Bentley, but learns to accept his death; and Graham is embarrassed for his infidelity with his wives and accusations of being a communist.
-They arrive underneath Kendall Point, and rescue Tabby.
+The two, along with Patsy, journey to Krell's old home and are bombarded with terrifying hallucinations.
+They enter a tunnel and several caverns where each individual is tested by the Dragon: Patsy sees the victims of the Dragon in a chamber, in them Sarah, Ulick, and her husband Les; Richard returns to the set of the show he acted in and is attacked by Billy Bentley; and Graham is confronted by his infidelities to his wives.
+They arrive underneath Kendall Point and rescue Tabby.
 The Dragon appears, in the form of a literal dragon, and causes an earthquake.

 The four enter a large cave created by the Dragon.
 Patsy unites the group with her powers, and gives them the strength and courage to face the Dragon.
-Singing “When the Red, Red, Robin Comes Bob, Bob, Bobbin’ Along,” Richard uses a shotgun which transforms into a sword to stab the Dragon and kill him, seemingly ending the cycle.
+Singing “When the Red, Red, Robin Comes Bob, Bob, Bobbin’ Along”, a song that has always given him comfort, Richard uses a shotgun which transforms into a sword to stab the Dragon and kill him, seemingly ending the cycle.
 The four escape Kendall Point before it cracks and falls into the ocean, along with Van Horne’s mansion and a few buildings.
-The four recoup at Graham’s home where it is fully revealed that the novel was written by Graham on the suggestion of Richard.
+The four regroup at Graham’s home.